krisco43/kiwi.com/Complete your booking on kiwi.com.md

 > **_NOTE:_**  Cancellation and rebooking are only available up to 4 hours before the first departure in your itinerary.

+## Select your Kiwi.com Transfer Protection
-2. Select the **Kiwi.com Transfer Protection**, or select **No Transfer Protection** to proceed without the *Kiwi.com guarantee*, which gives you a free alternative ticket to your destination, or a full refund in case your trip is affected by carrier delay or cancellation.
+1. Select the **Kiwi.com Transfer Protection**, or select **No Transfer Protection** to proceed without the *Kiwi.com guarantee*, which gives you a free alternative ticket to your destination, or a full refund in case your trip is affected by carrier delay or cancellation.